 If you use Excel, the template will still work for you.
 Just click File – Download, and choose Microsoft Excel (.xlsx).

 This will give you the leave tracker excel template, which you can open and customize for your own use.

 Most small businesses use a paid time off tracking spreadsheet because it’s convenient, free, and uses software you’re already familiar with.
 But is a spreadsheet the best option for tracking time off in your business?

 Here are some pros and cons of using an Excel or Google Sheets PTO tracker.

 The best part of using Google Sheets is that it’s free, and it’s already there.
 You don’t need to sign up for an expensive subscription or get to know a new tool.
 This is often a big plus for new startups or growing businesses trying to keep expenses to a minimum.

-Since you’ve set up your PTO tracker manually, it’s pretty easy to customize and make changes when needed.
+Since you’ve manually set up your paid time off tracker, it’s pretty easy to customize and make changes when needed.

 Changing your team to a 4-day work week?
 Easy.